brushing-git/PSYCH239Project/README.md

 Each data set consisted of samples of 512 floating point numbers drawn from either Gaussian, Beta, or Gamma distributions.
 Data sets were constructed as either "coarse" grained or "fine" grained.
 A fine grained data set is a collection of samples from a specific probability distribution with specific parameters, while a coarse grained data set is the union of each fine grained set for a specific functional form.
 Four sets of parameters for each distribution were used to generate fine grained data sets.
 A fine grained data set produced by a specific distribution on specific parameters has 10,000 samples; a coarse grained data set produced by a specific distribution has 40,000 samples; and the total size of all data sets networks were trained on is 120,000 samples.

 Data sets were saved in pickle files and manipulated using Python's dictionary functionality along with Pytorch's data set class.
+The code for generating the data set is found in [rsa_datagenerator.py](rsa_datagenerator.py).

 ## Statistical Methods